zeroscratch/EquipmentRandomizerER/README.md

 # Unlocked Maps
 All maps are unlocked at the start of the game.

+# Update to the Weapon Pool
+Shop weapons are now added to the weapon checks.
+This gives the players more weapons to work with when doing the checks.

+# Added a New Location for Pureblood Knights Medal
+The Pureblood now also drops in Leyndell right when you enter Sewer Mohg.
+This replaces the Rune Arc down there so the player now has two ways to get Mohg Dynasty.

+# Addition of SkipTheIntro Mod
+The SkipTheIntro mod has been added for all players to keep the Bingo with an even playing field.
+Great for quick quit outs.

+# Remembrance Shop Items Changed
+The incants, sorcery, Ash of Wars and talismans have been removed from the pool when exchanging Remembrances.
+They have been replaced with other Remembrance weapons.
+Also the cost using runes have been removed when purchasing weapons.

+# Perfume Bottles Weapons have been Added
+Perfume bottles (consumables/item crafting) have been removed from the game and 5 locations have been replaced with Perfume bottles (Weapons).
+They are randomized amongst themselves.
+The current Locations are:
+* Volcano Manor
+* Caelid
+* Perfumer's Ruins
+* Perfumer's Grotto
+* Shaded Castle

 # Acknowledgements
 * Big thank you to Nordgaren for being the original developer for the randomizer and helping with bug-fixing class messages post-DLC.
 * All current changes to SoulsFormats in the project are SoulsFormatsNext.